abnerabner/abnerabner.github.io/_pages/about.md

 # 🔥 News
-- *2025.09*: &nbsp;🎉🎉 Enrollment in the joint doctoral program between Tsinghua University and the Shenzhen Medical Academy of Research and Translation.
+- *2025.09*: &nbsp;🎉🎉 Enrollment in the joint Ph.D. program between Tsinghua University and the Shenzhen Medical Academy of Research and Translation.
 - *2025.07*: &nbsp;🎉🎉 Successfully obtained a Bachelor of Science degree in Biological Sciences from Southern University of Science and Technology.

 # 📝 Publications